St. Laurent Boulevard (Ottawa): Southern section

 South of Highway 417 and Tremblay Road, the road becomes more industrial as it crosses a small industrial district to its east.
 OC Transpo's (Ottawa's transit company) main offices are located at the corner of Belfast Road, another key industrial road, which is also a link to Via Rail Ottawa station at its western end.

 Past Innes Road, it enters another important commercial district until Russell Road.
 To its east, one can see the Canadian Museum of Science and Technology, a key tourist destination since the 1960s, at Lancaster Road.
 Also located at the corner of Russell Road lies Elmvale Shopping Centre, a mid-sized mall, serving the Alta Vista and Pleasant Park neighbourhoods to its west.

 Branching to the west off Russell Road, it reverts to two lanes and runs through a residential area, then south of Walkley Road it enters a business park including some technology companies.
 It ends behind the former building of CKKL-FM radio station just west of Conroy Road.

 Speed limits

 Speed limits vary throughout the road.
 North of Hemlock Road, the speed limit is 40 km/h with two lanes.
-Between Hemlock Road and McArthur Avenue, the speed limit is 50 km/h on four lanes of traffic.
-Then, from McArthur Avenue south to Tremblay Road, it increases to 60 km/h.
+Between Hemlock Road and McArthur Avenue, the speed limit is 50 km/h on first two lanes of traffic, expanding to four lanes of traffic at Montreal Road.
+Then, from McArthur Avenue past the St Laurent Shopping Centre and the 417 south to Tremblay Road, it increases to 60 km/h.
 Then from Tremblay Road until Smyth Road, it reaches its highest speed limit of 70 km/h.
 From there to its end, the limit reduces once more to 50 km/h.